 Traumatic brain injuries occur in many ways, including slip and fall accidents, being struck by a falling object, and intentional violence.
 However, the most common cause of TBI hospitalizations among adolescents and people aged 15-44 is motor vehicle accidents.
 This includes car and truck accidents, motorcycle accidents, and pedestrians and bicyclists struck by motor vehicles.
 Motor vehicle accidents are also the most common cause of TBI-related death among children aged five and up and young adults.

 If you’ve suffered a traumatic brain injury in a New York motor vehicle crash, or are caring for a spouse or child who has suffered a serious head injury through someone else’s negligence, help is available.
-Fair compensation can help a person who has been seriously injured recover and rebuild, by providing access to comprehensive medical care and taking stress off of the family during a difficult time.
+Contact us 212-732-2929 to speak to an experienced new york city traumatic brain injury lawyer Fair compensation can help a person who has been seriously injured recover and rebuild, by providing access to comprehensive medical care and taking stress off of the family during a difficult time.